-Parts of US plane wreck pulled from glacier seventy years on
+Parts of US plane wreck pulled from glacier 70 years on

 Parts of a wrecked US military plane have been recovered from melting glacier ice 70 years after it made an emergency landing in the Alps.

-The Swiss airforce says it has pulled out important parts of the American Dakota C-53, which landed on the Gauli Glacier in the Bernese Oberland in 1946.
+The Swiss Air Force says it has pulled out important parts of the American Dakota C-53, which landed on the Gauli Glacier in the Bernese Oberland in 1946.
 But not all the parts have come to the surface.
 The cockpit, for example, remains under the ice.

 "We found an engine block with the propeller, some parts of the wing and a lot of small pieces, bits of sheet metal, wooden parts and also some blankets," Fritz Teuscher, head of the recovery team, told a press briefing on Monday.